Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.maxHeight(i: number)`{: .language-javascript }: Sets the maximum number of blocks the bush may climb, defaults to `3`
+- `.cane(cane: Consumer<SpreadingCaneBlockBuilder>)`{: .language-javascript }: Sets the properties of the cane block of this bush.
+Has the same id as the bush, but with `_cane` appended to the end.
+Has the same methods as the default block builder and:
+    - `.model(lifecycle: Lifecycle, stage: number, modelGenerator: Consumer<ModelGenerator>)`{: .language-javascript }: Sets the model for the given lifecycle and stage.
+Stage can be be one of `0`, `1`, and `2`
+    - `.models(models: TriConsumer<Lifecycle, number, ModelGenerator>)`{: .language-javascript }: Sets the model for all lifecycle and stage combinations
+    - `.texture(lifecycle: Lifecycle, stage: number, texture: string)`{: .language-javascript }: Sets the cane texture for the given lifecycle and stage
+    - `.texture(lifecycle: Lifecycle, stage: number, caneTexture: string, bushTexture)`{: .language-javascript }: Sets the cane and bush texture for the given lifecycle and stage

 Additionally, this will register a climate range with the same id as the block, it can be set through the [data event]({% link kubejs_tfc/1.20.1/data.md %}#climate-ranges)